 Monitor how your turtle reacts after eating an avocado.
 Look for signs like difficulty in breathing, vomiting, restlessness, and diarrhea.

 If you believe the turtle is not acting normal, you should seek medical help.
-But most importantly, remain calm.
+But most importantly, remain calm and don’t jump to conclusions.

 If you stress out, you might end up making your turtle feel uncomfortable.